apa512/clj-rethinkdb/README.md

       (r/table "authors")
       ;; Filter the table (one would normally use an index for that).
       (r/filter (r/fn [author]
                   (r/eq "E.L.
-Jamas" (r/get-field author :name))))
+James" (r/get-field author :name))))
-      ;; Update the books for all authors mathing the above filter by appending a new title to the array field :books.
+      ;; Update the books for all authors matching the above filter by appending a new title to the array field :books.
       (r/update (r/fn [author]
                   {:books (-> author (r/get-field :books) (r/append "Fifty More Gray Books"))})) (r/run conn))